saraparveen26/Sales-Volume-Forecasting/README.md

   - meet customer demand and ensure customer satisfaction<br />
   - avoid having too much inventory which can lead to unnecessary storage and handling costs<br />
-  - avoid stockouts which can result in loss in sales<br />
+  - avoid stockouts which can result in sales loss<br />
   - maintain high profitablity<br />

 __Target Audience of Data Model__